WordPress: Increase PHP Memory Limit

 Many hosting providers do not allow these values to be overridden manually by its hosting users for valid reasons while others do provide that flexibility.

 Simply contact them via email/phone and ask them to increase your PHP memory_limit for you.
-If they cannot, it may be necessary to upgrade to a higher hosting plan or even go as far as switching your hosting to something much more powerful WordPress hosting which does allow it.
+If they cannot, it may be necessary to upgrade to a higher hosting plan or even go as far as switching your hosting to a much more powerful WordPress hosting which does allow it.
 We offer free SSL, free daily on-site and off-site backups, and free migration for normal-sized websites.